Cloud-Awesome/cds-customisation/documentation/features/generate-customisations/generate-customisations.md

 # Generate Customisations

-> API and Command line application which processes a XML manifest to programatically create:
+> API and Command line application which processes an XML manifest to programatically create:
 > - Entities, attributes, forms, views and global optionsets
 > - Model driven apps and sitemaps
 > - Security roles and field level profiles
 >
-> Quickly generate, test and tear down data model and UI artifacts during prototyping phases, save time and prevent typos when generating large data models
+> Quickly generate, test and tear down data model and UI artifacts during prototyping phases, save time and prevent typos when generating large data models.
+Or integrate into an existing solution to migrate or synchronise data model from a 3rd party application into CDS

 ## Manifest